William Street tunnel: Contract disputes

-Throughout 2004 and 2005, the Leighton–Kumagai joint venture claimed that the Public Transport Authority owed them $50 million due to cost overruns.
-In early 2006, the joint venture claimed an additional $141 million for cost overruns resulting from unforeseen ground conditions, labour strikes, delays in demolition, and the difficulty in preserving heritage buildings.
+Throughout 2004 and 2005, the Leighton–Kumagai Gumi joint venture lodged claims totalling $50 million due to cost overruns.
+In early 2006, it submitted a claim for an extra $141 million in cost overruns resulting from unforeseen ground conditions, labour strikes, delays in demolition, and the preservation of heritage buildings.
 MacTiernan said that the claims were unfounded and that the state government would not pay for the cost overruns.
-Leighton had initially expected to make an $8 million profit on the project, which was reduced to a $10–15 million loss.
+Leighton had initially expected to make an $8 million profit on the project, which became a $10–15 million loss.
 Leighton CEO Wal King met with Premier Alan Carpenter in an attempt to reach an agreement.
-The claims had risen a further $13 million by March 2006, reaching a total of $204 million.
-MacTiernan said that only a small portion of that total would be paid out.
+The claims had risen a further $13 million by March 2006, reaching a total of $204 million; MacTiernan said that only a small portion of that total would be paid out.

-Leighton filed a writ in the Supreme Court of Western Australia in April 2006 seeking to be relieved from its contractual obligations due to the PTA's failure to establish insurance for the whole cost of the contract, or alternatively have the practical completion deadline extended until the PTA provides the insurance.
-By this point, tunnelling had stopped because the joint venture did not want to start the most challenging phase with the proper insurance to cover potential risks such as cave-ins.
-Tunnelling resumed on 8 May after an agreement was reached for the government to cover insurance claims until the Supreme Court determines the appropriate level of insurance.
+Leighton filed a writ in the Supreme Court of Western Australia in April 2006 seeking to be relieved of its contractual obligations due to the PTA's failure to establish insurance for the whole cost of the contract, or alternatively have the practical completion deadline extended until the PTA provided the insurance.
+By this point, tunnelling had stopped because the joint venture did not want to start the most challenging phase without the proper insurance to cover risks such as cave-ins.
+Tunnelling resumed on 8 May after an agreement was reached for the government to cover insurance claims until the Supreme Court determined the appropriate level of insurance.

 The cost overrun claims were divided into several separate Supreme Court writs.
-The first writ, filed in June, related to the contract's rise and fall provisions, which specified that an Australian Bureau of Statistics (ABS) index would be used to calculate the escalating cost of labour and materials.
+The first, filed in June, related to the contract's rise and fall provisions, which specified that an Australian Bureau of Statistics (ABS) index would be used to calculate the escalating cost of labour and materials.
 The ABS discontinued the index soon after the contract was signed, so the dispute related to which alternative method should be used.
 Another writ was filed in June 2006, seeking damages to cover the cost of disposing of contaminated soil and an extension to the practical completion deadline.
-By September 2007, there was another writ for the costs of dewatering.
+By September 2007, there was another writ, this one for the cost of dewatering.

 The trial for the rise and fall provisions dispute started in September 2007.
-In September 2008, the court ruled in favour of Leighton, awarding them about $6 million in damages.
+In September 2008, the court ruled in favour of Leighton, awarding it about $6 million in damages.
 All legal action ended with a $43.675 million settlement in May 2009, bringing the total cost of the City Project to $439.3 million, excluding legal fees.